-The awards coordinated by Academic Affairs recognize faculty and staff who advance the missions of the University in teaching, research and service.
+The awards coordinated by Office of the Executive Vice Chancellor and Chief Academic Officer recognize faculty and staff who advance the missions of the University in teaching, research and service.

 In recognition of outstanding teaching in the humanities